-The simple decisions you make in the morning and the career altering choices you make at work are both dictated by the same thing – your brain.
+The simple decisions you make in the morning and the career-altering choices you make at work are both under the control of the same thing – your brain.

 When your brain isn’t properly cared for, everything suffers: attitudes start to deteriorate, performance dwindles, and fatigue sets in.